 Similarly, test the deployment batteries as well if you are using electronic deployment.
 Check your igniter vendor's guidelines for recommended voltage, and replace the battery if it's close to the minimum value, or if the voltage is less than 80% of its rated value, whichever is highest.
-For example, a Quest Q2G2 igniter will fire with as little as 3.7v (a fully-charged LiPo cell), but if you're using as 9v battery you should replace it if it's under 7.2v (80% of its rated value) because its voltage and current-sourcing ability drops rapidly as it begins to run down.
+For example, if you're using as 9v battery you should replace it if it's under 7.2v (80% of its rated value) because its voltage and current-sourcing ability drops rapidly as it begins to run down.